Troubleshooting

 Resolution

-1. Delete the FDM-managed device instance in CDO.
+1. Delete the FDM-managed device instance in Security Cloud Control.

 2. Create a new FDM-managed device instance and claim the device again after some time.